Maui, Hawaii

 We walked into town to find a fruit stand so we could get snacks and breakfast for the next day.

-We took a green juicing class from our yoga teacher Ruth, drinking each vegetable raw and then combining it with fruit to see what we would actually stomach at home.
+We took a green juicing class from our yoga teacher Ruth, drinking each vegetable raw and then combining it with exotic fruits to see what we would actually stomach at home.

 We spent the afternoon reading, not interrupted by the beeping of iPhones or wondering if someone had emailed us.
 To break things up we went to the Travaasa spa for a massage.